Pseudonyms include Dave Barnes, Harrison Hunt, Cedric Titus

 Davis and some of the others eventually formed a West Coast writers group called The Fictioneers, which met regularly at a watering hole on Western Avenue, and when Davis moved to Santa Monica, Raymond Chandler was a neighbour, living a few doors down.

-In fact, Chandler was an early fan of Davis' work, citing "Red Goose" (February 1934, Black Mask) in particular as an inspiration for his own fiction, and later recommending "Kansas City Flash," another early story by Davis, for inclusion in James Sandoe's Murder: Plain And Fanciful anthology.
-Chandler considered that story particularly "noteworthy and characteristic of the most vigorous days" of Black Mask.
+In fact, Chandler was an early fan of Davis’ work, citing “Red Goose” (February 1934, Black Mask) in particular as an inspiration for his own fiction, and later recommending “Kansas City Flash,” another early story by Davis, for inclusion in James Sandoe’s Murder: Plain And Fanciful anthology from 1948.
+Chandler considered that story particularly “noteworthy and characteristic of the most vigorous days” of Black Mask.

-But mixing funny with felony has always been a hard sell, particularly for those aiming to crack Black Mask, the toughest market of them all.
+But mixing funny with felony has always been a hard sell, particularly for those aiming to crack Black Mask, then the toughest market of them all.
 Of the several hundred short stories Davis wrote, only a dozen or so ever made it into the legendary pulp mag.
-Black Mask's editor at the time, Josph T. Shaw, was not a huge fan of humour, although he begrudgingly included a Davis story in The Hard-Boiled Omnibus and admitted (in an unpublished intro to the story) that "There is one thing that makes Bert Davis an individualist; he always did and always will write just what he very well pleases: mostly what strikes him as 'funny'."
+Black Mask‘s editor at the time, Josph T. Shaw, was not a huge fan of humour, although he begrudgingly included the afore-mentioned “Red Goose” in The Hard-Boiled Omnibus and admitted (in an unpublished intro to the story) that “There is one thing that makes Bert Davis an individualist; he always did and always will write just what he very well pleases: mostly what strikes him as ‘funny’.”

 Yet Davis persevered, and made a good living selling to other pulps, including Double Detective, Detective Fiction Weekly and most notably, Mask’s rival, Dime Detective, where he flourished.